 People infected with Ebola need to be placed in isolation in intensive care.

-There is a great deal of supportive care that can be provided.
-For example, fluids introduced into the body through a vein (intravenously), and use of oxygen.
-Reduced water in the body (dehydration) is common and may be severe.
-Intravenous fluids are usually required.
+Supportive care is very important.
+This includes fluids introduced into the body through a vein (intravenously), use of oxygen and, sometimes, blood products.
 The sooner supportive care is provided, the better the chances of survival.

 What is the outcome (prognosis)?

-Ebola virus disease is fatal in more than half of those infected but people can recover from Ebola infection.
+Ebola virus disease is fatal in about 4 out of 10 cases.
 Some people who have recovered from Ebola have developed long-term complications, such as joint or vision problems.